-How to make a Canadian document valid for use in India the authentication process
+How to make a Canadian business document valid for use in India

 Once you have obtained the correct documents for your applications you must have them sworn by a Canadian Notary or Commissionaire of Oaths.
 Once notarized the documents are ready for the first step of authentication at Global Affairs Canada here in Ottawa.
 Once received by our office the document will be presented in person by us to Foreign Affairs where they will check the signature on the documents in their registry to see if the signatures are valid.
 Once satisfied they will put their stamp and signature on each one to verify the authority of the person that signed the document.
-As the normal processing time is 15 to 25 business days Foreign Affairs recommends that you hire an authentication and legalization service to assist you with quicker service.
-Depending on your urgency Authentication Legalization Services Canada can shorten the authentication process to 1, 3 or 10 business days to save you valuable time and usually with corporate matters time is money.
+As the current processing time is 15+ business days Foreign Affairs recommends that you get started ASAP as time is money.

 Is Attestation or Apostille the same as Legalization in India?